-Since 2003 I’ve published two novels: Father’s Troubles; amo, amas, amat…an unconventional love story; the non-fiction Hippie Homesteaders, the biography of former Congressman, Ken Hechler, The Rebel in the Red Jeep, and a children’s book based on my childhood adventures, Me and MaryAnn.
+Since 2003 I’ve published three novels: Father’s Troubles; amo, amas, amat…an unconventional love story, and The Other Morgans.
+Switching to non-fiction I wrote Hippie Homesteaders, and the biography of former Congressman, Ken Hechler, The Rebel in the Red Jeep.
+In 2018 I wrote a children’s book based on my childhood adventures, Me and MaryAnn.
+Last year I co-wrote a memoir, with my husband, Richard Cobb, We Were Legends in Our Own Minds.
+It was published in October 2020.
 Each is available in print and ebook formats on Amazon, at Barnes & Noble, and at your local independent book store (although you may have to ask them to order it.)
 In West Virginia, they are also available at Tamarack, The Best of West Virginia.

 I was born in Huntington, West Virginia and grew up in the halcyon days when children ran free, played kick-the-can, and worried about little.
 I can’t recall a time when I didn’t read.
 Books were my childhood companions.